thoughtspot/thoughtspot.github.io/_admin/setup/work-with-ts-support.md

     If you do not supply the `--password` parameter, you are prompted to enter it.

+{: id="cluster-usage-data"}
 ## Call home with cluster usage data

 "Call home" data is metadata and usage data from your ThoughtSpot cluster.
 This data allows ThoughtSpot's Support team to troubleshoot your cluster.
 They use the data to see basic usage information over time for your ThoughtSpot instance.
-ThoughtSpot's "call home" functionality intermittently sends a call home bundle of  statistics to a ThoughtSpot S3 server via HTTPS.
+ThoughtSpot's "call home" functionality intermittently sends a call home bundle of  statistics to a ThoughtSpot S3 server through HTTPS.
 The data is encrypted at rest on the server.

 By default, call home is enabled on your cluster.
 You can disable call home in